0.2 Course Preparation

 2. “Critically evaluate and compare the strengths, the weaknesses and scope of statistical analysis methods for data exploration.”
 Here the LO reflects the fact that there is a seldom a single best way to undertake an analysis and in reality one makes judgements and tradeoffs.
 In fact the deeper you delve into Data Science and Statistics the more you will appreciate this!

-The Modern Data module shares two assessments with Quantitative Data Analysis (QDA) during Term 1 as shown diagrammatically below.
+The Modern Data module shares two assessments with Quantitative Data Analysis (QDA) during Semester 1 as shown diagrammatically below.
 If you are studying full-time you will do an additional two modules one of which will depend upon whether you are enrolled for the MSc AI or MSc Data Science Analytics.

 MSc DSA/AI Course Structure Diagram